 - “Walk me through….”

 Another cool trick for question generation is to use your research objectives.
 Your questions should be able to give you insights that answer your objectives.
 So when you ask a participant a question, it is ultimately answering one of the objectives.
-Turn each objective into 3–5 questions.
+Turn each objective into three to five questions.

 The wrap-up is a reminder of all the items to mention during the end of an interview.
 Generally, you cover information such as compensation, asking if they would be interested in future research, and assuring them that you’re thankful for their time.